 6. If you have the triad of weight gain, fatigue and depression–think thyropause.
 It’s a common cause of these symptoms especially for women starting in their 40s.

-I consider power to be this:
+I consider personal power to be defined in this way:

 You are fully able to understand, create, express and communicate effectively your intentions: for your mind, body, thyroid, relationships, work, finances, and _______ (fill in the blank).
 You are powerful when you get what you intend.